-The following are the general limits to Mutuapesca's financial investments.
+Under Article 132 of Directive 2009/138/EC, based on the principle of prudence, the following general limits are set for Mutuapesca financial investments.
 If one investment exceeds the limits established, it should need the previous authorization from the Board of Directors:

 - Investments in equities: the maximum limit is 60% of the available treasury at the time of the investment. - Investment Funds: you can invest in investment funds up to 100% of the money available to invest in Equities. - Quoted shares in organized markets: Up to 100% of the available treasury may be invested in investment funds to buy Equities, although no more than 20% of the total financial investments may be invested in the same title.
 If at any time this amount is exceeded, it will be returned at 20% as soon as the market allows it. - Unlisted shares in organized markets and other OTC operations.
 This type of operations cannot be carried out without the express authorization of the Board of Directors. - Discretionary management by a securities company/Investment Bank.
 No more than 50% of the treasury available for financial investments may be transferred to entities for discretionary management on their part.
-In addition, Mutuapesca must establish limits to discretionary management in its management mandate. - Fixed Income Securities: the maximum limit is 100% of the treasury available for financial investments. - Euro zone companies: the maximum limit is 100% of the investment in Fixed Income Securities if its classification is BBB of Standard's & Poors or higher. - Euro zone companies: the maximum limit is 50% of the total investment in fixed income securities if its classification is lower than BBB -or has no rating-.
-If there is no rating for a particular issue, the rating of its Issuer may be taken into consideration. - Maturities greater than 5 years; the maximum limit is 30% of the investment in this type of fixed income securities.
+In addition, Mutuapesca must establish limits to discretionary management in its management mandate. - Fixed Income Securities: the maximum limit is 100% of the treasury available for financial investments. - Investment funds: Up to 100% of the assets allocated to fixed income may be invested through investment funds. - Eurozone 'Investment Grade' companies: the maximum limit is 100% of the investment in fixed income securities if they are rated BBB by Standard's & Poors or higher. - Eurozone companies below 'Investment grade': the ceiling is 50% of the total investment in fixed income securities if their rating is below BBB or unrated.
+If there is no rating for a particular issue, the rating of its Issuer may be taken into consideration.